 Phillystran High Performance Tower Guys (HPTG-I) are made from stranded aramid fibers with up to 1.7 million pounds breaking strength.
 The guy lines are supplied as a complete guying system from Phillystran's factory in Philadelphia.
 It includes the HPTG-I guy lines with either the corona, big grip dead-ends or standard end wire terminations, together with vibration dampers.

-Visit Phillystran HPTG-I cable guys for more information.
+Visit Phillystran HPTG-I antenna guys for more information.

 For more information on Kintronic Labs Inc, visit www.kintronic.com .